RezSat/Bitcoin-Wallet-Generator/README.md

   `python3 wallet_generator.py or use any python command which is compatible with your system`

 ## Windows
-  `python3 wallet_generator.py or use any python command which is compatible with your system`
+  `py -3 wallet_generator.py or use any python command which is compatible with your system`

 ## Mac
   `python3 wallet_generator.py or use any python command which is compatible with your system`